 LeBron James’ Wife Thrilled Tristan Thompson’s Been Benched: ‘ She’s Heartbroken For Khloe’

 Another day, another game Tristan Thompson may not play in.
-Word has it, LeBron James’ wife Savannah is happy Tristan has reportedly been benched, and we’ve got EXCLUSIVE details on why she thinks Tristan should pay for cheating!
+Word has it, LeBron James’ wife is happy Tristan’s been benched, and we’ve got EXCLUSIVE details on why she wants him to pay for cheating!

 These days, it’s hard to find a person who’s not pissed at Tristan Thompson.
 Ever since his alleged infidelity came to light, things have been pretty bad for Tristan, and it’s even affected his career.
 In the last few NBA playoff games, the Cleveland Cavaliers forward has seen zero playing time, and many believe he’s been benched for cheating on Khloe Kardashian with multiple women while she was pregnant with their daughter True Thompson.
 And turns out, his teammate LeBron James’ wife Savannah is getting a kick out of it.
 “It really has nothing to do with Savannah but I know she’s more than happy Tristan has been benched,” a source close to Savannah tells HollywoodLife EXCLUSIVELY.
 Yikes!